Islam in Northern Ireland

-Islam in Northern Ireland details Islam in Northern Ireland since its creation as a separate country within the United Kingdom on 3 May 1921, under the Government of Ireland Act 1920.
+Islam in Northern Ireland details Islam in Northern Ireland since its creation as a separate jurisdiction within the United Kingdom on 3 May 1921, under the Government of Ireland Act 1920.

 Though a small number of Muslims already lived in what became Northern Ireland in 1921, the bulk of Muslims in Northern Ireland today come from families who immigrated since the late 20th century.
-At the time of the 2001 Census there were 1,943 living in Northern Ireland, though The 2021 census recorded 10,870 Muslims in Northern Ireland.
+At the time of the 2001 Census there were 1,943 living in Northern Ireland, though the 2021 census recorded 10,870 Muslims in Northern Ireland.
 The Muslims in Northern Ireland come from over 40 countries of origin, from Western Europe all the way through to the Far East.

 The Belfast Islamic Centre was established in 1978 by a group of Muslims from the local community.
 The centre is located near Queens University in south Belfast.
 Today, the centre acts not only as a place of worship, but as a community centre, social-cultural centre, resource centre, advice centre and a day centre.

-According to The Economist, "Many of the 4,000 or so Muslims...are doctors, academics, entrepreneurs and property developers.
+According to The Economist (2023), "Many of the 4,000 or so Muslims...are doctors, academics, entrepreneurs and property developers.
 Only in the past few years have they been joined by a poorer group of asylum-seekers from Somalia.
 They tend to inhabit leafy, cosmopolitan districts in south Belfast, near Queen’s University where many have taught or studied."